 1. Introduction

 In his 1959 keynote lecture, "There is plenty of room at the bottom", Richard Feynman introduced the concepts that would later form the basis of a new era of technology, being nanotechnology.
 After this lecture, it became increasingly clear that by miniaturization materials can acquire novel or altered properties that are quite unique.
 This discovery subsequently created an enormous industry based on the use of materials in the nanosize range which is expected to have a market value of 2.95 trillion US dollars by 2015.1 The official definition of a nanomaterial (NM) that has been put forward by the European Commission is the following: “A natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50% or more of the particles in the number size distribution, one or more external dimensions is in the size range from 1 - 100 nm”.2 The majority of NMs exhibit unique physical, chemical and optical properties that have opened the door for many new technological applications.
 Examples of such interesting properties include a) the superparamagnetic nature of iron oxide nanoparticles (NPs),3 b) the very high fluorescent brightness and excellent photostability of colloidal quantum dots,4 c)the localized surface plasmon resonance (LSPR) effect of silver or gold NPs,5 and d) the high rigidity of carbon nanotubes.6 Even though these materials were initially developed for industrial use, the same properties have also awoken the interest of the medical and biological communities, since these properties can be harnessed to create novel and powerful therapeutic and/or diagnostic tools.
 As such, nanomedicine was born as the scientific discipline in which these NMs are utilized for medical purposes.
 However, this high interest in using NPs for medical applications and their increasing use in various technological applications and consumer goods (e.g. clothing and food products) has raised high concerns on their possible impact on human and environmental health.
-Therefore, it is of vital importance to carefully characterize the toxicity of these NMs to enable the field of nanotechnology to fulfill some of its truly exciting possibilities in many aspects of human life.
+It is therefore of vital importance to carefully characterize the toxicity of these NMs to enable the field of nanotechnology to fulfill some of its truly exciting possibilities in many aspects of human life.
 In view of this, the increasing production and use of NPs has led to the instilment of another scientific discipline: nanotoxicology.7 Although the area of nanotoxicology was initially a small niche within the field of particle and fiber inhalation studies, the field has rapidly expanded to become an important stand-alone scientific discipline, encompassing multiple domains such as in vitro, in vivo, environmental and human toxicology.